Sufianlab/T2IGenAI/README.md

 - Exact model checkpoints, commit hashes, and sampling code.
 - Random seeds and full sampling hyperparameters.
 - Annotator demographics and annotation instructions.
-- All code required to reproduce analyses in a requirements.txt and environment specification (e.g., conda env.yml).
+- All code required to reproduce analyses is in a requirements.txt and environment specification (e.g., conda env.yml).
 - A small-scale deterministic example (e.g., 10 images per prompt with fixed seeds) for quick verification.

 ---